Giovanni Fornasini: Parish priest

 Don Giovanni Roda was elderly, and following his death in August 1942 Fornasini was installed as parish priest in Sperticano on 27 September.
 His pastoral work began during a turbulent time for Italy during World War II.
 He opened a school similar to the one he had attended as a boy in Porretta.
 He also soon gained a reputation as a man of action.
 Don Angelo Serra, another parish priest in Bologna, said that the parish of Sperticano was transformed by Fornasini's zeal.
 Don Lino Cattoi, who had been his fellow student, said of his time in Sperticano, "I cannot explain the life he led there: he seemed always to be running.
-He was always around trying to free people from their difficulties, and to solve their problems.
+He was always around trying to free people from their difficulties and to solve their problems.
 He had no fear.
 He was a man of great faith, and was never shaken".

-On 25 July 1943, Italian dictator Mussolini was overthrown.
+On 25 July 1943, Italian dictator Benito Mussolini was overthrown.
 Fornasini ordered his church bells to be rung in celebration.

 Bologna was a city of strategic military importance during World War II.
 It was heavily bombed by the Allies three times during 1943: on 24 July, 25 September and 27 November.
 On 3 September, the Kingdom of Italy signed an armistice with the Allies; but the north of Italy, including Bologna, was still under German control.
 Accounts of Fornasini's pastoral activities during that time are incomplete.
 It has been said that his chief characteristic was that he was everywhere.
 After at least one of those bombings, he gave shelter to survivors in his rectory.
-Riding his bicycle, he gave assistance in nearby parishes, including San Cristoforo di Vedegheto, whose priest had left for health reasons.
-After the bombing of Reno neighborhood of Bologna on 27 November, he was to be seen everywhere, smiling and comforting people in distress.
+Riding his bicycle, he gave assistance in nearby parishes, including San Cristoforo in Vedegheto, whose priest had left for health reasons.
+After the bombing of the Reno neighbourhood of Bologna on 27 November, he was to be seen everywhere, smiling and comforting people in distress.
 Serra said: "On the sad day of 27 November 1943, when 46 of my parishioners were killed in Lama di Reno by Allied bombs, I remember Don Giovanni working as hard in the rubble with his pickaxe as if he had been trying to rescue his own mother".

 Several sources say that he had some sort of connection with Italian partisans who were fighting the Nazis.